Victor DeRenzi: Sarasota Opera

 In 1982, he assumed the position of Artistic Director and Principal Conductor of the Sarasota Opera, conducting performances of Orpheus in the Underworld and The Turn of the Screw in his first season.
 During his leadership at Sarasota Opera, he supervised more than 1,500 performances of 122 different operas and conducted 900 of those performances.
-He is also currently the longest-serving artistic director of an opera company in the United States.
 Having conducted more than 80 different operas his repertoire including operas by Wolfgang Amadeus Mozart, Igor Stravinsky, Leoš Janáček, as well as various 20th century operas, in addition to most major Italian operas.
+In May 2026, DeRenzi ended his 44-year tenure as Artistic Director when he officially left the company.
+He holds the record for the longest serving artistic director of any performing arts organization in the world.

 "The Verdi Cycle"

 In 1989, with a production of Rigoletto, DeRenzi started a project to perform all of Verdi's available music that would take the next 27 years to come to completion.
 This undertaking was known as "The Verdi Cycle".
 During this time, he became recognized as one of the world's leading conductors of Giuseppe Verdi.
 DeRenzi ended up conducting not only every opera of Giuseppe Verdi (including revised editions), but every note by the composer that has been made available.
 He is the only conductor in history to have accomplished this feat, and thereby, Sarasota Opera is the only organization to have completed this achievement.